rainy and cold friday afternoon in Sofia

 I took a noon time bus from Tehran and in the late afternoon i'm back in Tabriz, where i'm sorting out onward bus travel to Istanbul for next day evening.
 It will be a long 38 hours ride.

 sun finds it's way to the alleys of Tabriz's bazaar

 Last day in Tabriz and also in Iran.
-Yet to eat some delicious chello kebabs, drink the tasty fruit juices, buy some gifts.
-In the evening i board a bus to Istanbul.
-Young guy named Armin sits next to me, studies in Turkey, speaks english, so we start chatting to make the ride running faster.
-Prior arriving to the border, the bus stops at gas station and is being fully packed with cheap iranian fuel.
-Crossing the border to Turkey at Bazargan was insane.
-Brutal chaos, totally overpacked.
-It took me 1 hour to get to the counter, which was under pressure of over hundred people.
-Processing the passport was also a painful process and people were even getting someone's else passports.
-Fortunately i got mine back.
+Yet to eat some chello kebabs, drink tasty fruit juices, buy some gifts and in the evening i board a bus to Istanbul.
+Crossing border to Turkey at Bazargan was insane.
+Brutal chaos, totally overpacked with people and passport control was a painful process, where people were even getting back someone's else passport.
+Fortunately, i got mine back.

 somewhere in central Turkey